Tomerozfresko/Piiquante/README.md

 # Piiquante

-This is the front end and back end server for Project 6 of the Web Developer path.
+This is the front end and back end server for the 6th project of the Web Developer path.

 ### Prerequisites